Uma Sambanthan

 Toh Puan Umasundari Sambanthan née Subramaniam (8 September 1929 – 31 January 2020) was a Malaysian activist, social worker and leading figure of the cooperative movement.
 She was also the wife of Tun V.T.
 Sambanthan, former Malayan Labour Minister, president of the Malaysian Indian Congress (MIC) and regarded as one of the founding fathers of Malaysia.

 Early life

-She was born in Bruas, Perak, to O.M.
+She was born on 8 September 1929 in Bruas, Perak, to O.M.
 Subramaniam, a senior officer with the Public Works Department and his wife Jayalakshmi Swaminathan Sastrigal.
 Uma was educated at the Anglo-Chinese School in Sungai Siput, Perak, where she won the Best Indian Student of the Year scholarship in 1942.

 However, her education was interrupted by the Japanese Occupation from 1942 to 1945.

 After the war, she went to India to study science at the University of Madras, majoring in chemistry and graduating with First Class honours.
 She then studied for a master's degree at the Presidency College, Chennai in India.

 Upon returning home, she taught in Singapore for three years but gave up her teaching career and returned to Malaya in 1956, when she married the young Sambanthan, who was then the serving president of the MIC political party.